cartesi/noether/README.md

 # Running

-There are three possible environments with which to run this Noether node:
+There are three possible environment types one can use to run Noether:

+-   Mainnet public network
+-   Public test networks
 -   Local private network
-- Goerli public network
-- Mainnet public network

 Instructions for each environment are presented in the following sections.